Smartling/SmartlingHelp/_v2endpoints/issues/create-comment.md

 Create a comment for an issue.

 > Comment text is plain text only.
 HTML tags and markdown are not supported.
+Maximum of 4000 characters.